google/visualblocks/pipelines/README.md

 ## Example Pipelines

-Please refer to `graphics%2F3dphoto_portrait_depth.json` and `palm2_weather_summarizer.json`
-for two example pipelines.
+Please refer to `graphics/3dphoto_portrait_depth.json` and `llm/palm2_weather_summarizer.json` for two example pipelines and refer to the gallery below for interactive demos.
 Note that API keys and locally uploaded images are not exported for privacy and security.

-Before you get started on the PaLM example, you need to get an API key first.
+Before you get started on the PaLM example, you need to obtain an API key first.
 Head to makersuite.google.com, sign up with your Google account, and click "Get an API key".
 Once you have the key, you can start using the API.